The most valuable element a student spends in college is time. One can earn more money, but cannot regain time nor spend it again.

 Nazarene Church Scholarships: Because Nazarene churches of the Central Educational Region support Olivet with more than $2 million annually, Olivet feels a special concern to assist the students of those churches to achieve their goals for Christian higher education.

-The ONU Nazarene Advantage Scholarship: A student attending a Nazarene church is eligible for an additional $1,000 per year ($500 per semester) for each term the student is enrolled full-time.
+The ONU Nazarene Advantage Scholarship: Beginning with the Fall 2019 semester, a student attending a Nazarene church is eligible for an additional $2,000 per year ($1,000 per semester) for each term the student is enrolled full-time.

 Nazarene Senior Pastors and Full-time Associate Pastors: The ONU Pastor’s Children Scholarship is awarded in special recognition that a pastor’s family deserves.
 The student must be a dependent, living at home, and have never been married, and the parent must be a full-time pastor or full-time associate pastor of a Church of the Nazarene.